kaidez/kaidez.github.io/_posts/2018-10-31-developer-focus.md

 These things are positive because <strong>they bring some computer science best practices to JavaScript development</strong>.
 And as JS has matured into a full-on application language and beyond making neat rollovers, bringing these practices in is great.
 <h2>There will be naysayers</h2>
 Soon after its initial release, React was characterized as <strong>"JAJFLWYWCI" (Just-Another-JavaScript-Framework-Library-Whatever-You-Wanna-Call-It)</strong>.
-Most comments aligned with one or more of these opinions:
+Most comments aligned with at least one of these three categories:
 <blockquote class="content--blockquote-margin">
 "You're not doing professional programming when you use frameworks or libraries."
 </blockquote>